-Office of the Governor News Release: First Lady Dawn Amano-Ige expands ʻOhana Readers early literacy program on Kaua‘iPosted on Jun 15, 2021 in Latest News, Newsroom, Press Releases
+Office of the Governor News Release: First Lady Dawn Amano-Ige expands ʻOhana Readers early literacy program on Kaua‘iPosted on Jun 15, 2021 in Latest Department News, Newsroom, Office of the Governor Press Releases

 Waimea, Hawaiʻi – Hawai‘i’s first lady Dawn Amano-Ige, together with state and non-profit partners, has expanded the ʻOhana Readers program on Kaua‘i. ʻOhana Readers is a literacy program that focuses on reading with family.